 What Is The Syntax For Distinct (Column) Function?

 The syntax for writing DISTINCT (Column) Function:

 Column- It is a column from which unique values are to be returned.

 It returns the unique values from the column ‘ProductPrice’.

 What is the Example Of Distinct (Column) Function?

-In the Product Color column of the products data, we find some duplicate values.
+In the Product Color column of the product data, we find some duplicate values.
 To find the number of actual colors available in products i.e. the distinct colors, we can use the below formula.

 All we have to do here is, just create a new measure that will count the distinct values in that column.
 Here, we have used the COUNTROWS Function along with the DISTINCT Function to first count the total number of rows in the data table.
-DISTINCT Function will then come into picture and will return only the number of unique values.
+DISTINCT Function will then come into the picture and will return only the number of unique values.

 What is the Difference Between Distinct (Column) Function And Distinct (Table) Function?